 I like the aesthetics of that show.
 I like the yuppie chic, manicured, pretty inanimate and human designs.
 Generally, I prefer upscale settings to poor or middle-class ones.
 My tastes in optics are old-timey, aristocratic, and bourgeois.
 In modern settings, I prefer classic-y modern to contemporary modern.
 Yet, within the classic surface must be a classic substrate of soul.
 I am not an atheist in any way and every story should be a rhythmic heart-throbbing fable that ultimately God speaks through.
 And fiction must be fiction, the characters must live in a surreal and uncanny setting, not a realistic one.

-In playing the fantasies of the audience, though, regardless of lacking a substrate or being too realistic, the dramas that dominate contemporary media from Billions to The Real Housewives of Atlanta to Southern Charm.
+In playing the fantasies of the audience, though, regardless of lacking a substrate or being too realistic, the dramas that dominate contemporary media from Billions to The Real Housewives of Atlanta to Southern Charm do represent human psychology.
+In that sense, they possess depth.
 That is a source of immense poetry.
 It is an expression of the human condition.
 Good or bad, it does say something profound.
+The metaphorical masturbation of humans to some glitzy ideal says a lot about human nature.
 I cannot say whether that television series said anything profound during its run as I did not immerse myself in it enough to do so.
 It, as a single particle in the mosaic that is the story of this species and this century, does.
 That is how poetry is written.
 To look into anything and see its truth.
 Even in something, itself shallow, depth can be derived.

 I. The Strand A Year On(May 27, 2020)